-The subfund may hold other investments listed in the prospectus, derivatives, and cash and cash equivalents.
+The subfund may hold other investments listed in the prospectus and cash and cash equivalents.
+The manager has the option to use derivatives very moderately.

-The minimum proportion of investments used to attain the environmental or social characteristics promoted by the subfund is 80%.
-The remaining 20% of investments is detailed in the section "Investments included in category #2 'Other'" below.
+The minimum proportion of investments used to attain the environmental or social characteristics promoted by the subfund is 70%.
+The remaining 30% of investments is detailed in the section "Investments included in category #2 'Other'" below.

-Although the subfund does not have sustainable investments as an objective, it commits to a minimum proportion of 5% of its assets in sustainable investments.
+Although the subfund does not have sustainable investments as an objective, it commits to a minimum proportion of 10% of its assets in sustainable investments.